aleksmn/MachineLearningFlaskAPI/README.md

 Running the project:

-1. Create the machine learning model by running below command from project home directory
+1. Create the machine learning model by running below command from project home directory.
+In the ipynb file you can see step by step creation of the model.
 ```
 python model.py
 ```

-2. Run app.py using below command to start Flask API
+1. Run app.py using below command to start Flask API
 ```
 python app.py
 ```